 Once you pass the driving road test, you will be issued a temporary paper license.
 You will get your Illinois driver’s license in the mail in about 15 days!
 If you fail, you can try again as early as the next day, but we recommend taking some time to study first.
 Be careful, you can only fail three times before you have to start the process over again, including any paid fees and fines.

 Eager to make sure you pass on your first try?
 Take advantage of Zutobi’s Driver Practice Exams!
-Our DMV Guide and practice tests are written by education specialists to help you memorize everything you’ll see on the road.
+Our course and practice tests are created by education specialists to help you memorize everything you’ll see on the road.